 Profit sharing in a 401(k) plan is a discretionary pre-tax contribution employers can make to their employees’ retirement accounts after the end of the year.
-Guideline offers several types of profit sharing formulas (pro-rata, flat-dollar, and new comparability), which give plan sponsors considerable flexibility in how these contributions are allocated to participants.
+Guideline offers several types of profit sharing formulas (pro rata, flat-dollar, and new comparability), which give plan sponsors considerable flexibility in how these contributions are allocated to participants.

 The most dynamic formula is new comparability, sometimes referred to as the cross-tested formula.
 With this formula, employers can allocate a different contribution amount to each employee.
 Plan documents may specify different groups or could put each participant into their own group.